iVariable/Backbone.actAs.Paginatable/README.md

 # About Backbone.actAs.Paginatable
 ==========================

 Paginatable backbone collections for large model sets.
+Request your collections piece by piece.

 # Getting started

 No special requirements for frontend.
+Tested on Backbone v0.9.2

-As for the backend you need to pass special "X-Pagination-Total-Results" header with total number of models in your set.
+As for the backend you need to pass special "X-Pagination-Total-Results" header with total number of models in your set if you want to use paginationInfo() method.

+If you just want next page, and you don't need knowledge about how mush pages left (like twitter posts strip) you can skip "X-Pagination-Total-Results" implemetation.

 ## Setup plugin